 All tissues have some capability for synthesis of the non-essential amino acids, amino acid remodeling, and conversion of non-amino acid carbon skeletons into amino acids and other derivatives that contain nitrogen.
 However, the liver is the major site of nitrogen metabolism in the body.
 In times of dietary surplus, the potentially toxic nitrogen of amino acids is eliminated via transaminations, deamination, and urea formation; the carbon skeletons are generally conserved as carbohydrate, via gluconeogenesis, or as fatty acid via fatty acid synthesis pathways.
 In this respect amino acids fall into three categories: glucogenic, ketogenic, or glucogenic and ketogenic.
-Glucogenic amino acids are those that give rise to a net production of pyruvate or TCA cycle intermediates, such as α-ketoglutarate or oxaloacetate, all of which are precursors to glucose via gluconeogenesis.
+Glucogenic amino acids are those that give rise to a net production of pyruvate or TCA cycle intermediates, such as 2-oxoglutarate (α-ketoglutarate) or oxaloacetate, all of which are precursors to glucose via gluconeogenesis.
 All amino acids except lysine and leucine are at least partly glucogenic.
-Lysine and leucine are the only amino acids that are solely ketogenic, giving rise only to acetylCoA or acetoacetylCoA, neither of which can bring about net glucose production.
+Lysine and leucine are the only amino acids that are solely ketogenic, giving rise only to acetyl-CoA or acetoacetyl-CoA, neither of which can bring about net glucose production.

-A small group of amino acids comprised of isoleucine, phenylalanine, threonine, tryptophan, and tyrosine give rise to both glucose and fatty acid precursors and are thus characterized as being glucogenic and ketogenic.
+A small group of amino acids comprised of isoleucine, phenylalanine, threonine, tryptophan, and tyrosine give rise to both glucose and fatty acid precursors and are thus, characterized as being glucogenic and ketogenic.
 Finally, it should be recognized that amino acids have a third possible fate.
 During times of starvation the reduced carbon skeleton is used for energy production, with the result that it is oxidized to CO2 and H2O.back to the top

 Dietary amino acids can be consumed as free amino acids or, more often, they are acquired from digested dietary proteins that are hydrolyzed through the concerted actions of gastric and pancreatic peptidases.
 Dietary protein digestion begins in the stomach via the actions of the pepsins, and continues within the lumen of the duodenum.
-Within the small intestines there are three principal pancreatic enzymes involved in protein digestion; these are pepsin, trypsin, and chymotrypsin.
-Several additional pancreatic peptidases play a lesser role in peptide digestion and include elastase and the carboxypeptidases.
+Within the small intestine there are two principal pancreatic enzymes involved in protein digestion; trypsin and chymotrypsin.
+Several additional pancreatic peptidases play a lesser role in peptide digestion and include the carboxypeptidases and elastin.

 The remainder of protein digestion occurs within the duodenum and jejunum of the small intestine.
 Digestion here is primarily the result of the actions of trypsin and chymotrypsin, and to a lesser extent by elastase, and carboxypeptidases A and B, all of which are secreted by the pancreas.
 Active trypsin is generated via the action of enteropeptidase on pancreatic trypsinogen.
 Enteropeptidase is an enzyme secreted by cells of the crypts of Lieberkühn and resides in the brush-border membranes of duodenal mucosal cells.
 Trypsin then cleaves more trypsinogen to trypsin, as well as chymotrypsinogen, proelastase, and procarboxypeptidases to their active forms.
 Following digestion, free amino acids, as well as peptides (2–6 amino acids in length) are absorbed by enterocytes of the proximal jejunum.
 Some absorption also occurs in the duodenum and a minor amount in the ileum.
 Although there is little nutritional significance to whole protein absorption, some undigested dietary protein does get absorbed by colonic mucosal cells.

 The absorption of amino acids requires an active transport process that is dependent upon either Na+ or H+ co-transport.
 There are several amino acid transporters encompassing seven distinct transport systems which are further grouped into three broad categories.
 There are the neutral amino acid (monoamino monocarboxylic) transporters, the dibasic (and cysteine) amino acid transporters, and the acidic (dicarboxylic) amino acid transporters.
 All of these transporters are members of the solute carrier (SLC) family of transporters.